Environmental and Occupational Health

 DEPARTMENT HIGHLIGHTS

-- EOH Faculty Lead New $3.7 million NIH-Funded Multi-Institutional Climate and Health Developmental Center.
+EOH faculty led the development of a new $3.7 million NIH-funded multi-institutional Climate and Health Developmental Center.

-- Cindy Liu, Associate Professor of EOH, awarded GW Early Career Inventor of the Year Award.
+Cindy Liu, Associate Professor of EOH and co-director of the Antibiotic Resistance Action Center, was awarded the GW Early Career Inventor of the Year Award.

-- David Michaels, Professor of EOH, selected for prestigious Bellagio Center Residency.
+David Michaels, Professor of EOH, was selected for the prestigious Bellagio Center Residency.

-- Greta Martin, recent EOH PhD program graduate and current EOH Postdoctoral Fellow, awarded the GWSPH Dissertation Award for her dissertation work entitled, “Quantifying Urban Nature and the Associated Health Benefits Across Global Cities Using High-Resolution Satellite Imagery.”
+Greta Martin, recent EOH PhD program graduate and current EOH Postdoctoral Fellow, was awarded the Milken Institute SPH Dissertation Award for her dissertation work entitled: “Quantifying Urban Nature and the Associated Health Benefits Across Global Cities Using High-Resolution Satellite Imagery.”

-- A first-of-a-kind study led by Gaige Kerr, EOH Assistant Research Professor, finds that the warehousing industry increases exposure to a health-harming pollutant for those in proximity, oftentimes communities of color.
+A first-of-a-kind study led by Gaige Kerr, EOH Assistant Research Professor, found that the warehousing industry increases exposure to a health-harming pollutant for those in proximity, oftentimes communities of color.

-- Research led by EOH Assistant Professor Jordan Kuiper uncovers hidden chemical and microplastics risks to protect vulnerable patient populations.
+Research led by EOH Assistant Professor Jordan Kuiper identified hidden chemical and microplastics risks that threaten vulnerable patient populations.
 Read more.